top of page

 Korea-ASEAN Academic Conference

-The KASEAS has been actively fostering academic exchanges between Korea and ASEAN since its inception.
-From 1994 to 2016, it successfully organized the Korea-ASEAN Academic Conference on 11 occasions in diverse locations such as Seoul, Busan, Kuala Lumpur, Manila, Penang, Bali, Bangkok, Chiang Mai, and Ho Chi Minh.
-Additionally, eight preparatory workshops were conducted for conference planning.
-In the initial years (1994-1995), collaboration with the Institute of Southeast Asian Studies (ISEAS) in Singapore was instrumental, and from 1999 onwards, cooperation with the ASEAN University Network (AUN) based in Bangkok continued.
+KASEAS has actively promoted academic exchanges between Korea and ASEAN since its inception.
+From 1994 to 2016, it successfully organized the Korea-ASEAN Academic Conference 11 times in various locations, including Seoul, Busan, Kuala Lumpur, Manila, Penang, Bali, Bangkok, Chiang Mai, and Ho Chi Minh.
+Additionally, eight preparatory workshops were held to plan these conferences.
+In the early years (1994-1995), collaboration with the Institute of Southeast Asian Studies (ISEAS) in Singapore was instrumental, and from 1999 onward, cooperation with the ASEAN University Network (AUN) based in Bangkok continued.

-The Korea-ASEAN Academic Conference served as a pivotal platform for scholars from Korea and ASEAN to exchange knowledge, contributing to the advancement of Southeast Asian studies.
-The papers presented during these conferences were compiled into nine volumes of English academic publications.
+The Korea-ASEAN Academic Conference became a pivotal platform for scholars from Korea and ASEAN to exchange knowledge, significantly contributing to the development of Southeast Asian studies.
+Papers presented at these conferences were compiled into nine volumes of English-language academic publications.

 02